mezmicrosoft/Microsoft_R_Server/Flight_Delay_Prediction/README.md

 ## <a name="anchor-2"></a> Step 2: Pre-process Data

+A dataset usually requires some pre-processing before it can be analyzed.

-Remove columns that are possible target leakers from the flight data. `varsToDrop` character vector of variable names to exclude when reading from the input data file.
+First, we remove columns that are possible target leakers from the flight data. `varsToDrop` is a character vector of variable names to exclude when reading from the input data file.
 ```
 varsToDrop <- c('DepDelay', 'DepDel15', 'ArrDelay', 'Cancelled', 'Year')
 ```

-Round down scheduled departure time (`CSRDepTime` column in the flight data) to the full hour so that it can be used as a joining key to concatenate with the weather data. `rxDataStep` can transform data from an input data set to an output data set.
+We also round down scheduled departure time (`CSRDepTime` column in the flight data) to the full hour so that it can be used as a joining key to concatenate with the weather data. `rxDataStep()` can transform data from an input data set to an output data set.
 ```
 xform <- function(dataList) {
   # Create a new continuous variable from an existing continuous variables: